vmandic99/healthlinkcenter/README.md

 You can keep the current settings to test with the existing database, or you can create your own Firebase project and use your own database depending on your needs.

 ## Important!
-- Ensure that your Bluetooth device supports the Heart Rate Measurement characteristic (0x2A37) within the 0x180D Heart Rate service on the GATT server.
+- Ensure that your Bluetooth device supports the Heart Rate Measurement characteristic (0x2A37) within the Heart Rate service (0x180D) on the GATT server.
+If your device uses custom services or characteristics, you may need to adapt these UUIDs accordingly.
 - This project uses the Bluetooth Web API, making it compatible with browsers such as Chrome, Edge, and Opera.
 For more information on browser compatibility, visit [MDN Web Bluetooth API Compatibility](https://developer.mozilla.org/de/docs/Web/API/Web_Bluetooth_API#browser-kompatibilit%C3%A4t).